audreysuit/BAE305-SP25-Lab5/README.md

 3. Modify the Code
     - Include LED control based on potentiometer input.
     - Set blinking delay to match potentiometer readings.
-    - Confirm code is working by adjusting the potentiometer
+    - Confirm that the code is working by adjusting the potentiometer
 4. Consider: Difference between analog and digital signals, Examples of real-world analog signals
 5. Observe serial monitor refresh rates as the potentiometer is adjusted.